timmcca-be/slang-shaders/bezel/koko-aio/docs.md

     It can be used with RGB shifting and image blurring to give the picture an ntsc look without dealing with specific encoding/decoding stuffs.

-**Glowing Input/power:**
+**Glow/Blur:**
-    Emulate the CRT glowing "feature", so that the brighter areas of the image will light their surroundings.
+    Emulate the CRT glowing "feature", so that the brighter areas of the image will light their surroundings,
+    with options to switch to classic blur.

-    Input signal glow strength:
+    Input signal strength:
         The input signal gain
+    Input gamma:
+        Controls how much the signal has to be bright to produce the glow.
+    Glow spread amount:
+        The higher, the more the bright colors will smoothly expand.
+        It emulates the natural antialiasing you see on CRTs on bright areas.
     Sharpness (horizontal, vertical):
-        How much the glow will "spread".
+        The lower, the blurrier the image.
-        When pushed to its maximum value, no blurring will occour.
+        When set to zero, his value is handled using "Glow spread amount" When pushed to its maximum value, no blurring will occour.
-    Gamma:
-        Controls how much the signal has to be bright to produce the glow.
-    Glow to blur bias:
+    Glow / blur bias:
-        Modulates between glow (0.. brighter colors expands over darker ones) versus blur (..1  all the colors are blurred)
+        Higher negative values -> more glow : brighter colors expands over darker ones.
+        Higher positive values -> means blur: all the colors are blurred.
+        0.0 means no blur, no glow.
+    Blur NTSC artifacts more
+        When NTSC artifacts emulation is enabled, this option will let you blur them more, this would help to selectively blur things like waterfalls in Sonic 2.
+    Blur less NTSC artifacts (min treshold)
+        In relation to the previous setting, this allow to blur only the most prominent artifacts.
+    Show NTSC artifacts mask (debug)
+        This will help you to set the previous 2 values as it will show only the artifacts that will modify the blur.

 **RGB Masks and/or Darklines:**
     Emulates CRT RGB phosphors (RGB Mask),